Native American Facts For Kids was written for young people learning about the Atakapas for school or home-schooling reports. We encourage students

 According to traditional Choctaw stories, the Atakapas practiced cannibalism on defeated enemies.

 However, nobody knows for sure if these were true stories or just legends.
-No proof of Atakapa cannibalism has been found,
+It's possible the Choctaw name "Atakapa"

-intended to refer to the Karankawas, who were known for their cannibal war practices, and the French misunderstood the stories.
+Karankawas, who were known for their cannibal war

 Where do the Atakapa Indians live?

-The Atakapas are original people of southwest Louisiana and southeastern
+The Atakapas are natives of southwest Louisiana

-Texas.
-Most Atakapa-Ishak descendants are still living there today.
+and southeastern Texas.
+Most Atakapa-Ishak descendants are

 How is the Atakapa Indian nation organized?